Best Salt Water Softener Reviews (Top-Rated for 2020)

-The next consideration in our salt-based water softener buying guide is crucial to the machine’s efficiency; the timer controls.
+The next consideration in our water softening sytem buying guide is crucial to the machine’s efficiency; the timer controls.

-Depending on the model, any of the best salt-based water softeners may have a timer control or DIR (demand-initiated regeneration) controls.
+Depending on the model, any of the best water softener may have a timer control or DIR (demand-initiated regeneration) controls.

 A system with an electronic timer lets you set the time when you want the softener to regenerate, for instance, during late night hours when the demand for softened water is low.
 The major drawback to this type of control is that it regenerates even when there is no need to.
 This leads to wasted water and salt.

 In addition, they also fall short in days when you have an unusually higher water demand.
-In these particular days, the machine will continue to supply water (hard) even when the resins have reached their capacity till it’s time to backwash.
+In these particular days, the machine will continue the water supply (hard water) even when the resins have reached their capacity till it’s time to backwash.

 DIR control, on the other hand, is a complex system that determines when there’s a need to recharge the resin bed.
 This type of control may have either a mechanical or electronic meter that calculates the amount of water that has passed through the resin beads and only initiates the regeneration mode when capacity is hit.
 Unlike a timer control, a DIR system saves both salt and water.